Bersih 4 rally: Rally plans and pre-rally incidents

 A poll by Merdeka Center shows majority of Malaysian citizens oppose this rally (47% compare to 43% approve).
 70% of Malays disapprove this rally while those who approve were the Internet-users, urbanites and Chinese.

-Prime Minister Najib Razak has describe the Bersih participants as 'shallow and poor' in patriotism.
+Prime Minister Najib Razak has described the Bersih participants as 'shallow and poor' in patriotism.
 The Ministry of Home Affairs has released a gazetted order under the Printing Presses and Publications Act banning the wearing of yellow clothing with the wording 'Bersih 4' and any pamphlets promoting the rally.
 This was disputed by former Federal Court judge Gopal Sri Ram who said that with the exception of pamphlets or placards, Bersih 4 T-shirt does not fall under the definition of publications.
 The Higher Education Minister Idris Jusoh has warned undergraduates from participating in the Bersih rallies and that they would face action under the Universities and University Colleges Act 1971.
 The University Council and universities such as Universiti Teknologi MARA have warned on action to be taken on students who participate in the Bersih rallies, even threatening the students with suspension.
 The Malaysian Armed Forces chief Gen Zulkifeli Mohd Zin said that the military will intervene in the rallies if the government declares a state of emergency.
 Malaysian Navy has said action will be taken against navy personnel who took part in the Bersih rallies.

 The Malaysian Communications and Multimedia Commission (MCMC), who regulates internet usage in Malaysia has announced on their Facebook page that it would begin to block websites that promote and spread information regarding the Bersih rallies on grounds that the rallies threaten national stability.
 Bersih has condemn the MCMC's decision and has asked the public to email the MCMC to complain, while stating they would also seek legal recourse if the MCMC's ban is not lifted by the time the rallies' start.
 Deputy Minister of the Communications and Multimedia ministry Jailani Johari said that internet news portals will not be exempted from being blocked if they report on the Bersih rallies.
 Four websites have been blocked by the MCMC from being accessible to Malaysian internet users.